chinmayagarwal3007/pomodoro/README.md

 4.Add the Image: Ensure that you have the tomato.png image in the same directory as your Python file, as the application uses this image for display.

 ## Usage

-.Click the "Start" button to begin a Pomodoro session (25 minutes).
+-Click the "Start" button to begin a Pomodoro session (25 minutes).

-.After completing a Pomodoro, a checkmark will be displayed.
+-After completing a Pomodoro, a checkmark will be displayed.

-.After every 4 Pomodoros, a longer break (20 minutes) is introduced.
+-After every 4 Pomodoros, a longer break (20 minutes) is introduced.

-.Click the "Reset" button to clear the timer and checkmarks.
+-Click the "Reset" button to clear the timer and checkmarks.

 ## Acknowledgments

-.Inspired by the Pomodoro technique.
+-Inspired by the Pomodoro technique.

-.Built with Python and Tkinter.
+-Built with Python and Tkinter.

 ##
 Feel free to change the details according to your project specifics!